 Horses in the forest.

-At one point, from the river begins a long stairway leading up to the Ciudad Perdida.
-Indigenous people claim to know since ever of the existence of the city and in fact it is unlikely that, hanging out in these areas, they had never noticed this staircase before.
+At one point, from the river begins a long stairway towards the Ciudad Perdida.
+Indigenous people claim to know since ever of the city’s existence, and in fact, it is unlikely they had never noticed this staircase before.

 Finally we come into the Ciudad Perdida.
 It’s very large, about 3 km square, but many parts are covered by forest and it has been decided to not uncover them.
-The stone circles on the ground are the points where there were the huts, which were of the same type as those of their descendants now.
-When archaeologists come here, they found most of them destroyed by grave robbers because the Tayrona buried the dead under their houses, embellishing with a lots of gold ornaments.
+The stone circles on the ground are the points where there were the huts, the same type used now by their descendants.
+When archaeologists come here, they found many of these destroyed by grave robbers because the Tayrona buried their dead covered with gold ornaments under their houses.

-The city rises from 900 meters up to 1300 and is composed of terraces at different levels with a complex system of drainage of rainwater.
+The city rises from 900 meters up to 1300.
+It is composed of terraces at different levels with a complex system of drainage of rainwater.
 Once, all the towns in the area, over 200, were linked by stone paths in the forest, until the sea.
-Almost certainly other cities are still hidden somewhere around and I think that the grave robbers have already found them.
-Practical people, if we wait for the bookworm archaeologists, goodnight.
+Other cities are almost certainly hidden somewhere around, and I think that the grave robbers have already found them.
+Practical people, not like the bookworms archaeologists…

-According to the guide, that was very competent, the city was just a sacred place, and it was inhabited only for those occasions.
-Elsewhere I read instead that, as well as religious, it was also an important political and economic center and was inhabited permanently by 1500 to 3000 people.
+According to the guide, who was very competent, the city was just a sacred place and was only inhabited during religious celebrations.
+Elsewhere I read that, in addition to being religious, it was also an important political and economic center and was permanently inhabited from 1500 to 3000 people.

 View from above.